thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 var app = express();

 app.use(cookieSession({
-  name: 'session' //name of cookie to set
+  name: 'session', //name of cookie to set
   // other cookie attributes like maxAge, expires,  domain can be set here
   keys: ['some_secure_key']
 }));